Hughie Graham: Recordings

 Dáithí Sproule recorded a version with fiddling master James Kelly and button box master Paddy O'Brien (Offaly) on the Shanachie album Traditional Music of Ireland.

+Being a well-documented song and publicised by English Folk Dance and Song Society, The Broadside Ballads Project, and Mainly Norfolk, the song was recorded by Jon Boden and Oli Steadman for inclusion in their respective lists of daily folk songs "A Folk Song A Day" and "365 Days Of Folk".

 The Scottish folk band Malinky recorded a version of this song, called "Hughie The Graham", on their 2005 album The Unseen Hours.

 English folk singer June Tabor recorded a version of this song on An Echo of Hooves in 2003.

 The Czech folk group Asonance recorded a version translated to Czech called "Hugo Graem (Hughie the Graeme)" on Vzdálené ostrovy (Remote Islands) in 2003.

 Connie Dover recorded the song as "Hugh the Graeme" on her album The Wishing Well.

 Ross Kennedy sang it on the "Various Artists" album "Fyre and Sworde" (1998) Fellside.